Skip to content

 Can any of these be ridden before June?

 Only the lower Aurland side of Aurlandsfjellet (open to Stegastein year-round) and Stalheimskleiva (low altitude, open year-round) are reliably rideable before June.
-Juvasshytta, Sognefjellet, Trollstigen and Lysebotn are all seasonal high-altitude climbs that open between May and early July depending on the year.
+Juvasshytta, Sognefjellet, Dalsnibba, Tindevegen, and Lysebotn are all seasonal high-altitude climbs that open between May and early July depending on the year.

 Sources